life-itself/lifeitself.org/content/tao/onboarding.md

 Markdown is a markup language with plain text formatting syntax.
 We often use Markdown based tools, including HackMD and GitHub.

 If you are new to Markdown, see the [Markdown tutorial](https://playbook.datopian.com/markdown/)

+### Passwords and Logins

+Passwords and logins for common services can be found in a private google sheet.
+Check with your onboarder for access.

 ---